deduce

 Identifier

-Identifiers are used in Deduce to give names functions and values and to label theorems and facts.
+Identifiers are used in Deduce to give names to functions and values and to label theorems and facts.

 An identifier is a sequence of characters that starts with an upper or lower-case letter or an underscore, and is followed by letters, digits, or the special characters !, ?, and '.
 An identifier can also be an operator, which starts with the keyword operator and is then followed by one of the following operators: +, -, *, /, %, =, , /=, <, , <=, , >= ++, , &, , in, , |, , .+., , (=, , .o..